bikramgiri/Age-Calculator/README.md

 # Credits
-This calculator was created by [bikramgiri](https://github.com/bikramgiri/) as a practice.
+This calculator was created by [bikramgiri](https://github.com/bikramgiri/) as a HTML,CSS AND JavaScript practice.

 # Demo